freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 70.1

 Now, instead of using `sh` or `bash` to run your script.
-You can run it be executing the file and it will default to `bash`.
+You can run it by executing the file and it will default to `bash`.
 Run your script by executing it with `./questionnaire.sh`

 #### HINTS